kevloves/kevloves.dev/content/pages/about.md

 socialImage: "/media/beichalatte.jpg"
 ---

 Hi, my name is Kevin.
-I'm a software engineer at [__Bitglass__](https://www.bitglass.com/).
+I'm currently a software engineer in Bay Area.

 I care about web development technologies, code optimization, and keep the code learning process fun. __Python__ and __JavaScript__ are my loves.
 Really into [__React__](https://reactjs.org/).
 I love building web things, and writing code for fun.

-I graduated from National Taiwan University in 2016 with a Bachelor's in Biology and continued my studies at the University of California, Davis, where I received a Master's in Computer Science in 2019.
+I graduated from [__National Taiwan University__](https://www.ntu.edu.tw/english/) in 2016 with a Bachelor's in Biology and continued my studies at [__University of California, Davis__](https://www.ucdavis.edu/), where I received a Master's in Computer Science in 2019.

 Besides coding and technologies, I also enjoy listening to music, playing video games, and reading a lot.